rforbiodatascience23/group_23_project/README.md

 -   `patchwork`
 -   `ggrepel`

-If you are missing any in your RStudio environment, just install the necessary package by running the command: `install.packages("Package name")`
+If you are missing any in your RStudio environment, just install the necessary package by running the command: `install.packages("Package name")`.

 ## Executing the analysis